akka/akka/akka-docs/src/main/paradox/typed/persistence-style.md

 Java
 :  @@snip [AccountExampleWithNullState.java](/akka-cluster-sharding-typed/src/test/java/jdocs/akka/cluster/sharding/typed/AccountExampleWithMutableState.java) { #account-entity }

+If the state is mutable, it is important that the `emptyState` method creates a new State instance each time it is called to ensure that the state is recreated in case of failure restarts.

 ## Leveraging Java 21 features

 When building event sourced entities in a project using Java 21 or newer, the @javadoc[EventSourcedOnCommandBehavior](akka.persistence.typed.javadsl.EventSourcedOnCommandBehavior)